An It\^o Formula for rough partial differential equations and some applications: Introduction

 akin to the usual \emph{L\'evy area} for two-step geometric rough paths with real-valued coordinates.
 The knowledge of $\LL^i$ is necessary (and sufficient) to give a proper meaning for \eqref{rough_paths_eq}.
 As will be seen in the manuscript, it is heuristically filling the gaps in order to make sense of the (a priori ill-defined) iterated integral

 where '$\circ$' denotes the composition of linear operators.
-Hence, there is a one-to-one correspondence between $\B$ and the enhancement $\X=(X,\LL)$ of its coefficient path.
-For this reason, we will make use of the suggestive notation
+In particular, there is a one-to-one correspondence between $\B$ and the enhancement $(X,\LL)$ of its coefficient path.
+Throughout the paper, the pair $\X=(X,\LL)$ is therefore considered as part of the data, and so is $\B$ through \eqref{fill_gaps}.

-indicating that the coefficents of $\B$ are given by the pair $\X,$ through the above relation.
 For simplicity, the path $X$ will be assumed to have bounded $q$-variation with $q=\frac1\alpha $ (including the $\alpha $-H\"older case), for some $\alpha >1/3$.
+It will be sometimes more convenient to rewrite equation \eqref{rough_paths_eq} under the following form